Vyvyan Henry DONNITHORNE [1886-1968]

 However in 1909, aged 23, he found himself in Keswick during the annual Convention and through conversations with evangelical Christians there and reading the Gospels for himself, came to a real faith of his own.
 Within a fortnight of his conversion, he discovered and joined the Cambridge University Mission to Bermondsey, establishing Christian boys' clubs in the darkest slums of London's east end.
 He worked there in his spare time over the next three years, during which time his heart began drawing him to the mission field, and China in particular.

 He therefore took the Chinese Tripos at Clare College, Cambridge, graduating in 1914, but then he enlisted in the army for the next three years.
-However, a severe leg wound at Loos, France in January 1916, for which he received the Military Cross, ended his military career.
+However, he sustained a severe leg wound at Loos, France in January 1916.
+He received the Military Cross for his courage, but it ended his military career.

 While he was recuperating back home in Twickenham, London, he was visited by Gladys Ingram, whose family lived close by.
 The two became close, Vyvyan proposed, Gladys accepted, and they became engaged.
 The couple were then separated for the next 3 years as Gladys went out to Egypt to work with Oswald Chambers in the YMCA at ZeitounVyvyan returned to Cambridge for post-graduate study in 1919, studying theology for a year at Ridley Hall.